Random Forest Weighted Local Fr\'echet Regression with Random Objects: Introduction

 \section{Introduction}

 In recent years, non-Euclidean statistical analysis has received increasing attention due to demands from modern applications, such as the covariance or correlation matrices for functional brain connectivity in neuroscience and probability distributions in CT hematoma density data.
 To this end, \cite{hein2009robust} proposed nonparametric Nadaraya-Watson estimators for response variables being random objects, which are random elements in general metric spaces that by default do not have a vector space structure. \cite{petersen2019frechet} further introduced the general framework of Fr\'echet regression and established the methodology and theory for both global and local Fr\'echet regression analysis of complex random objects. \cite{chen2022uniform} continued to derive the uniform convergence rate of local Fr\'echet regression. \cite{yuan2012local} and \cite{lin2022additive} considered nonparametric modeling with responses being symmetric positive-definite matrices, which are a specific type of random object.
 These methods certainly build a concrete foundation of statistical modeling with non-Euclidean responses.
-However, methods mentioned above rely on nonparametric kernel smoothing and thus can be problematic when the dimension of predictor $X$ is relatively high, limiting the scope of Fr\'echet regression in real applications \citep{bhattacharjee2021single, ying2022frechet, zhang2021dimension}.
+However, methods mentioned above rely on nonparametric kernel smoothing and thus can be problematic when the dimension of predictor $X$ is relatively high, limiting the scope of Fr\'echet regression in real applications \citep{zhang2021dimension, ying2022frechet}.
+Recently, \cite{bhattacharjee2023single} and \cite{ghosal2023frechet} proposed single index Fr\'echet regression to resolve this dilemma but requires strong model assumptions.